jrbarnes9/govuk-design-system/src/patterns/passwords/index.md

 Revealing the source of the error can help fraudsters break into people’s accounts.

 Give users between 5 and 10 attempts to enter their password correctly before you lock their account or do any further security checks.

-### Hide passwords by default

-Users might be in a public space when entering or creating a password, so you should hide passwords by default.

-To help users meet your password constraints and prevent mistyped passwords, you can:

-- let them see their password if they want to
-- show the last typed character of their password
-- make them enter their password twice and automatically compare them

-#### Showing and hiding passwords

-It's common for services to help users type passwords with a '[show password](https://github.com/alphagov/govuk-design-system-backlog/issues/240)' button to let users see their password if they want to.

-When there are two or more password fields on a page, the 'show' and 'hide' labels for each password input must be different.

-For example, you can label the input "Password" as "show password" and label the second input "Re-enter password" as "show re-entered password".

-### Allow users to paste their password

-Do not disable paste on password fields.
-People may have very good reasons why they want to paste their password, for example if they’re using a password manager.

 ### Help users who forget their password